steph-en-m/linguis_nostri/README.md

 ## Linguis_nostri: Bringing AI to Ugandan Languages.
-NLP datasets of Ugandan Languages.
+A collection of Natural Language Processing datasets built from Ugandan Languages.